rdadolf/cs207/grading.md

 - **Participation** (10%)

  The final 10% of your grade comes from participation.

-This will be gauged in the following way.
+The first part of participations comes from your presence in online discussions, individual commits, and via a within-group peer review.
+This is to ensure that certain team members dont slack off.

+The second is more complex.

  We will divide groups into "red" groups and "black" groups.
 (See Red-Black trees.).
-In each milestone, a red group will contribute one feature (to be decided) to a black groups codebase.
+In the first milestone, a red group will contribute one feature (to be decided) to a black groups codebase.
 Similarly, a black group will contribute another feature to a red group's codebase.
 This contribution will be made via a github pull request.
 The contributee will conduct a **code review**, and request changes.
 Such discussion will take place via issues and pull requests on github.
 When satisfied, the contributor will merge the feature into their code base.

  The contributor group's contributions will be taken into account in their project grade (the basic part).
 The discussions and code review: the entire back and forth will contribute to both color's participation grade.

- Participation grade will also be determined by other factors, such as individual commits, and a within-group peer review.
-This is to ensure that certain team members dont slack off.

- Peer-review may be used at the end to adjust individual grades up or down.
+**Peer-review may be used at the end to adjust ENTIRE individual grades up or down.**

 ## Workflow